hunzsig/hunlook/src/book/lik/en_us/cmd.md

 * 3 Filter: Search

 > The default scale of the model is 1.00, which is convenient for comparison
+>
+> Path with item_ The model of will scale 2.00 for easy viewing (because the item model is usually small)
+>
+> Path with eff_ The model of will scale 0.75 for easy viewing (because the special effects model is usually messy)

 ```
 > lik.exe model -a //View models in root assets directory, page 1